 Aggregate Generation Resources, such as wind and solar, should be represented by a single equivalent aggregate model per registered Resource (i.e. allowed aggregation) and include a representation for the collector impedance and pad-mount transformer.
 All dynamic control systems should be modeled (generator, exciter, governor, power system stabilizer, automatic voltage regulator, power plant controller, voltage and frequency protection, etc. as applicable).

-Simulations should be run until facility response has stabilized for a minimum of 10 seconds.
+Simulations should be run for a minimum of 20 seconds and show that the facility response has stabilized.

-Example test cases for an Intermittent Renewable Resource (IRR) with a STATCOM and a synchronous generator are shown below.
+Example test cases for an Inverter-Based Resource (IBR) with a STATCOM and a synchronous generator test case are shown below.
+The number and size of aggregate resource models should match the resource registration.

 3.1.5.2 Flat Start Test